scottdelly/passover/haggadah.md

 # Kadesh — Kiddush, the first cup of wine

-**Rabbi**: It is preferred that everyones's cup should be poured by someone else to symbolize the majesty of the evening, as though each participant had a servant.
+**Rabbi**: It is preferred that everyones's cup should be poured by someone else to symbolize the majesty of the evening.
 Each cup should be filled to the brim as a symbol of the abundance of the season!

 **Host**: [Make sure the wine cups are filled]